An Intro to the In Vitro Fertilization (IVF) Process

 - Intracytoplasmic Sperm Injection (ICSI)

 If there is any concern about the sperm’s ability to fertilize the eggs, the embryologist may decide to perform intracytoplasmic sperm injection (ICSI).
 This procedure involves selecting a single, normal-appearing sperm with a high-power microscope and injecting it directly into an egg.
-This is considered to be a very effective way to fertilize eggs.
-(Learn more in An Intro to Intracytoplasmic Sperm Injection (ICSI).)
+This is considered to be an effective method with fertilization rates of 60% to 80%.

 This procedure is used in cases where the male partner has:

-Some clinics exclusively perform ICSI on all their patients to avoid the rare case where there is a fertilization failure and therefore no embryos for transfer.
+Some clinics exclusively perform ICSI on all their patients to avoid the rare case of total fertilization failure and, therefore no embryos for transfer.